Ryan Jeffers Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mets pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.45 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th across all league pitching staffs.

-- The right-hander last pitched on Friday against the Seattle Mariners, when he threw seven innings, allowing one earned run while giving up five hits.
+- His last appearance came on Saturday against the Seattle Mariners, when the left-hander went four innings, surrendering four earned runs while allowing seven hits.

+- The 28-year-old has put up an ERA of 5.40, with 9.7 strikeouts per nine innings, in 23 games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.